 In exercising its stewardship responsibility to ensure the most effective, prudent, and accountable uses of state funds, the Department may require CSBs to report amounts of unexpended state funds from previous fiscal years.
 The Department also may withhold current fiscal year disbursements of state funds from a CSB if amounts of unexpended state funds for the same purposes in the CSB's reserve account exceed the limits in this document.
 This action would not affect the allocation of those state funds in the following fiscal year.
 The Department also may review available unspent balances of state funds with a CSB that exhibits a persistent pattern of providing lower levels of services while generating significant balances of unspent state funds, and the Department may take actions authorized by State Board Policy 6005 to address this situation.
 Finally, the Department may establish other requirements in collaboration with CSBs for the identification, use, reporting, or redistribution of unexpended balances of state funds.

-FY2022 AND 2023: Administrative Requirements and Processes and Procedures
+Department of Behavioral and Developmental Services and Community Services Board Addendum I FY2022 AND 2023: Administrative Requirements and Processes and Procedures

 Appendix D: User Acceptance Testing Process